What makes smoky, charred barbecue taste so good? The chemistry of cooking over an open flame - NewsBreak

 The final quintessential barbecue flavor is smokiness.
 Cooking over wood or charcoal involves a lot of smoke.
 Even on a gas grill, melting fats will drip onto the heat source and produce smoke.
 As smoke swirls around the barbecue, the food will absorb its flavors.

-Smoke is made up of gases, water vapor, and small solid particles from the fuel.
-Burning wood breaks down molecules called lignans, and these turn into smaller organic molecules – including syringol and guaiacol – that is mainly responsible for the quintessential smokey flavor.
+Smoke is made up of gases, water vapor and small solid particles from the fuel.
+Burning wood breaks down molecules called lignans , and these turn into smaller organic molecules – including syringol and guaiacol – that are mainly responsible for the quintessential smokey flavor.

 Smoke can contain hundreds of possible carcinogens depending on what you are burning.
 Only a small amount of research has been done on whether grilled foods absorb enough smoke to pose a significant risk to health.
 But researchers know that inhaling smoke is strongly correlated with cancer.